pingidentity/pingone-mobile-sdk-ios/Android/README.md

 	    }
 	    ```

     * Create a `libs` folder inside your module’s folder.
-Copy the PingOne SDK component file `PingOne.aar` into the `libs` folderit.
+Copy the PingOne SDK component file `PingOne.aar` into the `libs` folder.
 Add the following dependency to the modules that use the PingOne SDK component:

 	    ```
 	    {